A lot of readers ask me “how long should you row on a rowing machine?”

 I promise you there is always time to exercise.
 You just have to make it a priority.

-Building a habit of exercising everyday is the best way to make sure you won’t fail reaching your goal.
+Building a habit of exercising every day is the best way to make sure you won’t fail to reach your goal.

 What is the Least Amount of Time You Can Row?

 I actually get this question a lot!
 Many readers want to know the least amount of time they can spend on a rowing machine to see results.

 First off, I think this is a bad attitude and outlook to have before starting to exercise.
 You shouldn’t be looking for the easy way out but instead you should create a goal and figuring out the amount of work/time you need to achieve this goal!